GeoffCox/geoffcox.github.io/ManagementPhilosophy.md

 Technology is complicated.
 Software problems are very hard.
 The software business is brutal.
 I've seen code reviews that read like a comedy central roast.
 I've witnessed a dev lead brag about how they could make a test lead cry in meeting and then demonstrate it (worst of all motivated by gender differences).
 I've I know plenty of solid developers with deep imposter syndrome cut down by arrogant peers who had to be more hard-core.

 I'm an eagle scout and the scout law (Trustworthy, Loyal, Helpful, Friendly, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent) is a touchstone for me.
 I work at all of them and find that kindness has the most impact as a dev manager.
 I evaluate every action I take with 'is this kind?'

-Kind doesn't mean I'm a doormat to be trampled or that my loyalties to the company and software are compromised.
-It helps me put my own fears in check to give people opportunity and support to succeed.
+Kind doesn't mean I'm a doormat, that I speak only in terms of flowers and rainbows, or that priorities as a manager are compromised.
+Instead, it helps me put my own fears in check to give people opportunity and support to succeed.
+It helps me avoid being passive-agressive when there are conflicts I would rather avoid.
+It he